by Joan Masterson

-The Feast of Purim was initiated by the Jewish people in the fifth century B.C.
+The Jewish people initiated the Feast of Purim in the fifth century B.C.
 At that time, many Jewish people were voluntarily living in Persia; the feast commemorates their narrow escape from death.
 The Book of Esther records the account of Haman’s plot to kill the Jewish people and the ways Mordecai and Esther overturned the plot.
-Prior to the defeat of Haman’s scheme, Esther requested that a fast be observed by all the Jewish people living in Shushan, the capital of Persia.
+Before the defeat of Haman’s scheme, Esther requested that a fast be observed by all the Jewish people living in Shushan, the capital of Persia.
 During the fast, which lasted three days, no one was to eat any food or drink any water.

-In January of 1983, the Lord prompted a man named Clyde Williamson (http://www.operationoutreach.ca) to proclaim a world wide “Esther Fast” for April 1-3 of that year.
-Rev. Williamson has on file, records which indicate that over twenty-five thousand people in seventy-three countries heard about the fast.
+In January of 1983, the Lord prompted Clyde Williamson to proclaim a worldwide “Esther Fast” for April 1-3 of that year.
+Rev. Williamson has records that indicate that over twenty-five thousand people in seventy-three countries participated in the fast.

 A portion of Williamson’s prophetic word follows:

-“The Spirit of God is wooing people to do that which Queen Esther did in an absolute fast unto God, a fast in which to seek God for the restoration and deliverance of the people of Israel.”
+“The Spirit of God is wooing people to do just that which Queen Esther did.
+An absolute fast unto God, a fast to seek God for the restoration and deliverance of the people of Israel.”

 James Goll, in his book Praying for Israel’s Destiny, (p.24) writes:

-“The Church is in this pivotal hour recovering the lost weapon of fasting.
+“The Church, in this pivotal hour, is recovering the lost weapon of fasting.
 Spiritual crisis intervention is launched from the biblical foundation of prayer with fasting.
-God’s Word provides many examples of this, but perhaps the greatest is that of Esther and Mordecai, who, in a time of life-and-death crisis, called a solemn three-day assemble from all food and drink.
+God’s Word provides many examples of this, but perhaps the greatest is that of Esther and Mordecai, who, in a time of life and death, called a solemn three-day assembly and to abstain from all food and drink.
 God provided them with a way of escape, and He will provide one for Israel today if we respond as they did.”

-We at One In Messiah Ministries want to encourage you to join with us in a fast for the Salvation of Israel prior to Purim.
+We at One In Messiah Ministries want to encourage you to join us in a fast for the Salvation of Israel each year before Purim.
 You may fast in whatever way the Lord leads, for whatever length of time He impresses on you.

 We also want to encourage you to end your fast with a Purim Party.

-In the last chapter of the Book of Esther, Mordecai recorded the victory of the Jewish people and sent letters to all the Jews throughout the provinces of King Xerxes, near and far, to have them celebrate annually the fourteenth and the fifteenth days of the month of Adar as the time when the Jews got relief from their enemies, and as the month when their sorrow was turned into joy and their mourning into a day of celebration.
-He wrote them to observe the days as days of feasting and joy and giving presents of food to one another and gifts to the poor.
+In the last chapter of the Book of Esther, Mordecai recorded the victory of the Jewish people.
+He sent letters to all the Jews throughout the provinces of King Xerxes, near and far, to have them celebrate annually the fourteenth and the fifteenth days of the month of Adar as the time when the Jews got relief from their enemies, and as the month when their sorrow was turned into joy and their mourning into a day of celebration.
+He instructed them to observe the days as days of feasting and joy and giving food and gifts to the poor to one another.

-Invite your families, your neighbors, perhaps your congregation or youth group to Celebrate Purim this year to raise money for trustworthy ministries in Israel that are bringing both the Gospel and practical help to those in need.
-You might want to choose your ministry from one of the ministries listed on our web site on the Blessing the Land page.
-Or you may already be in relationship with a ministry in Israel and would prefer to support that.
+Invite your families, neighbors, and perhaps your congregation or youth group to celebrate Purim this year to raise money for trustworthy ministries in Israel that are both sharing the Gospel and bringing practical help to those in need.
+You might want to choose your ministry from one of the ministries listed on our website on the Blessing the Land page.
+Or you may already be in a relationship with a ministry in Israel and would prefer to support that.
 WHATEVER YOU CHOOSE, PLEASE SEND THE FUNDS RAISED DIRECTLY TO THE MINISTRY IN ISRAEL.
-For tax purposes, Canadian readers can go directly to http://www.operationoutreach.ca and choose from those ministries listed on Rev. Williamson’s website.

 The following, by Emuna Braverman, was taken from the Aish website:

 “Every year when I make hamentashen I vow, ‘Never again!’
-They’re such a potchke and no one really likes them.
-However, through more ambitious and resourceful friends, I have located some good recipes.
+They’re such a potchke and no one likes them.
+However, I have located some good recipes through some of my more ambitious and resourceful friends.
 They’re not easier, but the results are worth it.
 And if all else fails — there’s always the bakery!

 My friend Debby Segura, who is always a great recipe source, pitched in with two takes on hamentashen.”